OlhaMaliuk/OlhaMaliuk/README.md

 ### Hi there 👋, I'm Olha
 🌱 I’m currently learning write cods
 💪 I like to spend time in the gym
-🔨 My hobby i like to do something for home with my own hads
+🔨 My hobby i like to do something for home with my own hands

 ### Socials:
 [![LinkedIn](https://img.shields.io/badge/-LinkedIn-090909?style=for-the-badge&logo=linkedin&logoColor=007BB6)](https://www.linkedin.com/in/ольга-малюк-8a5295242)